 Where Does “Content Marketing” Come From?

 I have this really strong understanding of real-time electronic information all before the web.
-This was in the late 80s and throughout the early 90s, before the web.
-When the web came around in 1995 and into the the late 1990s and very early 2000s, what’s going on now is we have this incredible real-time publishing platform that anybody in the world can take advantage of.
-All you needed to do is in the early days write a blog, later on do a YouTube video, have a twitter feed, get on the social networks, and you can publish content for free.
+This was in the late 80s and throughout the early 90s.
+When the web came around in 1995 and into the the late 1990s and very early 2000s, we gained this incredible real-time publishing platform that anybody in the world can take advantage of.
+All you needed to do in the early days is write a blog, later on do a YouTube video, have a twitter feed, get on the social networks, and you can publish content for free.
 So I was probably one of the very first people to recognize that there is a vast difference in the way that people were approaching the web in the early days.

-The ways that I understood that we can make web work much better for companies and the very big difference and it’s really simple understand is the vast majority of people, 99.9% of people, said “to market on the web we just do the same thing we did on television and newspapers and magazines and radio, we create ads” and I’m like no no no no no no no no. To market on the web you create content – a video, a blog post, photographs, images, all of these wonderful things.
+The ways that I understood that we can make web work much better for companies, and the very big difference is that the vast majority of people, 99.9% of people, believe that marketing for the web is the same as marketing for radio, print, and advertising.
+This is not the case at all!
+To market on the web you create content – a video, a blog post, photographs, images, all of these wonderful things.

-We were doing crazy crazy things at the time like writing press releases not to reach the media but to reach potential customers that they would find in Google.
+We were doing crazy things at the time like writing press releases not to reach the media but to reach potential customers that they would find in Google.
 And that sounds obvious today, but in 1998 that was not obvious.
-I was like wow this is like magic!
-People are finding us, we’re getting sales leads.
-In 1998 and 1999 I was doing email newsletters, but putting the content up on the web for free.
+It was like!
+People were finding us, we were getting sales leads.
+In 1998 and 1999, I was doing email newsletters, but putting the content up on the web for free.
 Outside of the email component people could then see it on the on the website and see each of the newsletters and we kept running a database of those newsletters.
 It was radical at the time when people thought you should keep your content secret.
 No, I want my content to be freely available.